caestradaa/covid_fatality_in_Col/README.md

 ## Data Cleaning
 Cleaning of both datasets was done with SQL in SQL Server Management Studio.
-All performed procedures are documented in the attached .SQL file (link).
+All performed procedures are documented in the attached **[.SQL file](link)**.
 The following transformations were performed:  <!---[I'm a relative reference to a repository file](../blob/master/LICENSE)-->
 #### 1. Cases:
 - Conversion of date format "datetime" to "date" in all date type columns.
 - Replacement of record "1899-12-30 00: 00: 00.000" by null records (date records that were originally null in the csv were wrongly imported as "1899-12-30 00: 00: 00.000").